umrover/workflow-intros/README.md

 There are multiple ways to actually create the PR, but the most reliable is as follows:

- 1. From [workflow-intro's main page](https://github.com/umrover/workflow-intros), switch to the 'Pull requests' tab near the top of the page.
+ 1. From [workflow-intro's main page](https://github.com/umrover/workflow-intros), switch to the 'Pull requests' tab for this particular repo, under the name 'workflow-intros'.
  2. Click the green button that says 'New pull request.'
  3. This will give you options for a 'base' branch and a 'compare' branch.
 The 'base' branch should be `master` because `master` is the branch you are merging *into*.
 The 'compare' branch should be the new branch that you pushed to the remote repo in the steps above.
 This will allow you to see exactly what changes your new branch would add to `master`.
  4. Ideally, some green text should show up, saying 'Able to merge.'
 Now click the green button that says 'Create pull request.'
 In future PRs, you may not get the confirmation saying 'Able to merge' because there are conflicts between changes on your branch and master.
 This is okay -- you can still create the PR and fix the conflicts afterwards.